wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

     - For an iOS app:

         - Provide the app ID of your application which consists of the team ID and the bundle ID separated by a period (.). (e.g. A1B2C3D4E5.com.domainname.applicationname)

-    !!! note
+4. Click **Update** to save the changes.

-        {% if product_name == "Asgardeo" %}
+{% elif product_name == "Asgardeo" %}
-        Validation services of Android and iOS require the application data under **Platform Settings** to be available in the following public endpoints common to all Asgardeo organizations.
+To learn how to implement this, follow the relevant guide based on whether you use Asgardeo domains or custom domains in your organization

+### For Asgardeo domains

+It is required by the validation services of [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="_blank"} to have details about the application exposed in a public URL.
+As an Asgardeo domain user, this guide explains how you may publish details about your app to one of the following endpoints of Asgardeo based on the platform.

 - For Android - `{{base_url}}/.well-known/assetlinks.json`

 - For iOS - `{{base_url}}/.well-known/apple-app-site-association`

-        Alternatively, you may publish to a custom endpoint by setting up [custom domains]({{base_path}}/guides/branding/configure-custom-domains/).
-Make sure the data are in the format expected by the validation services of [Android](https://developer.android.com/training/app-links/verify-android-applinks#web-assoc){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and are publicly hosted in the following locations.
+!!! note

+    The URLs to which Asgardeo publishes app details are common to all organizations.
+This means your app details will reside together with the app details of other organizations.
+While this is not a security concern, it is important to note that other organization users may learn details about your applications through these URLs.

+    If this is not desirable for your use case, you may use [custom domains]({{base_path}}/guides/branding/configure-custom-domains/) for your organization and publish app details to [custom endpoints](#for-custom-domains).

+To publish app details to the relevant Asgardeo endpoint,

+1. On the {{product_name}} Console, go to **Applications** and select your application.

+2. In its **Advanced** tab, under **Trusted App Settings**, select **Add as a FIDO trusted app**.

+3. Under **Platform Settings**, enter the following platform-specific details.

+    - For an Android app:

+        - Provide the package name of the application which takes the reverse domain format (e.g. com.example.myapp)

+        - Provide key hashes, which are SHA256 fingerprints of the app's signing certificate.

+    - For an iOS app:

+        - Provide the app ID of your application which consists of the team ID and the bundle ID separated by a period (.). (e.g. A1B2C3D4E5.com.domainname.applicationname)

+4. Click **Update** to save the changes.

+### For custom domains

+It is required by the validation services of [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="_blank"} to have details about the application exposed in a public URL.
+As a custom domain user, you are required to facilitate this by publishing details about your mobile applications to the following endpoints.

 - For Android - `{custom_domain}/.well-known/assetlinks.json`

 - For iOS - `{custom_domain}/.well-known/apple-app-site-association`

-        {% else %}
-        Validation services of Android and iOS require the application data under **Platform Settings** to be available in the following publicly accessible endpoints of your organization domain.

-        - For Android - `{organization_domain}/.well-known/assetlinks.json`

-        - For iOS - `{organization_domain}/.well-known/apple-app-site-association`

-        {{product_name}} hosts these data in the following endpoints.

-        - For Android - `{{base_url}}/.well-known/trusted-apps/android`

-        - For iOS - `{{base_url}}/.well-known/trusted-apps/ios`

-        Therefore, ensure public requests to `/assetlinks.json` and `/apple-app-site-association` on your domain are mapped to the corresponding local endpoints of {{product_name}}.
+Make sure the data are in the format expected by the validation services of [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}.
 {% endif %}

-        Learn more about the validation services of [Android](https://passkeys-auth.com/docs/implementation/flutter/android/){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}

-    !!! warning "Third-Party Data Exposure"

-        While not a security concern, it is still important to note that other organizations are able to access the data under **Platform Settings** by accessing the corresponding public endpoint.

-        {% if product_name == "WSO2 Identity Server" %}
-        Due to this behavior, you may configure {{product_name}} to display a consent screen for administrators who are attempting to make an application a FIDO trusted app.
-To do so, enter the following configuration to the `deployment.toml` file found in the `<IS_HOME>/repository/conf/` directory.

-        ```bash
-        [application_mgt]
-        trusted_app_consent_required=true
-        ```
-        Once configured, a confirmation popup will appear when enabling the feature and this consent will be recorded and published as an audit log.
-        {% endif %}

-4. Click **Update** to save the changes.